staticallyio/statically/README.md

 What is Staticaly?
 ------------------

-Free multi-CDN for Git Repositories, WordPress, images and all of static files.
+Staticaly is A free multi-CDN for Git Repositories, WordPress, images and all of static files.
 Staticaly is [open source](https://github.com/marsble/staticaly) project maintained by [Marsble](https://www.marsble.com/).
 At Staticaly, we believe that static files shouldn't be slow.

 Features
 --------